dpzhang/scas_db/README.md

 ### Step 1: Install Python for Windows
 * Download __Python 3.x.x for Windows__ installation file from [here](https://www.python.org/downloads/]),
-the name of the installation file downloaded to your machine would typically look something like __python-3.x.x.exe__.
+the name of the installation file downloaded to user's machine would typically look something like __python-3.x.x.exe__.
     + On July 25th, 2017, the newest version of __Python for Windows__ is version 3.6.2